 Asif Majid writes fiction, (academic) non-fiction, and plays.
-He is a theatre maker, educator, researcher, and consultant whose work scripts, stages, and traces local and global nodes of history, power, performance, race, and (de)coloniality, particularly through devising community-based participatory theatre and attending to the intersection of Islam and performance.
-Currently, he is Assistant Professor of Theatre and Human Rights at the University of Connecticut, where he is also Affiliate Faculty in Anthropology; Asian and Asian American Studies; Interdisciplinary Indigeneity, Race, Ethnicity, and Politics; and Women’s, Gender, and Sexuality Studies.
+Using community-based participatory theatre, he works at the intersection of Islam and performance as a theatre maker, educator, researcher, and consultant whose work scripts, stages, and traces local and global nodes of history, power, performance, race, and (de)coloniality.
+Currently, he is Assistant Professor of Theatre and Human Rights at the University of Connecticut, where he is also Affiliate Faculty in Anthropology; Asian and Asian American Studies; Intersectional Indigeneity, Race, Ethnicity, and Politics; Middle East Studies; and Women’s, Gender, and Sexuality Studies.
 Asif maintains an active consulting practice on issues of racial justice, power sharing, arts administration, and organizational capacity and structure, all through an applied theatre and social justice lens.

 In 2019, Asif completed his practice-based PhD in Anthropology, Media, and Performance at The University of Manchester, for which he devised theatre with British Muslim youth.
 In 2015, he earned an MA with distinction in Conflict Resolution from Georgetown University, during which time he served as Research Fellow for The Laboratory for Global Performance and Politics (The Lab).
 Prior to that, in 2013, he graduated summa cum laude, Phi Beta Kappa, and valedictorian from UMBC after completing a self-designed BA with honors in Interdisciplinary Studies (Global Peace Building and Conflict Management).
 While at UMBC, he was a Sondheim Public Affairs Scholar and became a David L. Boren National Security Scholar to Morocco.